-This chicken stew immediately called to me since I’m a big fan of one-pot meals.
+This White Wine Chicken Stew immediately called to me since I’m a big fan of one-pan meals.
 Plus there’s something so perfect about cooking chicken with white wine.
 Add fresh, colorful produce, and you have a meal that looks as good as it tastes.
+This recipe has all of that, and it just sounds so damn good!
+It’s one of those recipes I absolutely need to try.

 WHITE WINE CHICKEN STEW has all of the flavor and none of the fuss!
 Such a delicious comfort food…the perfect soup for a cold Winter night!
 The flavors in this chicken stew are INCREDIBLE!